 Mayer mentions at the beginning of Talking Watches 2 that if he tried to purchase all of these watches today it’d be “prohibitively expensive”.
 In other words, he’s bought and held on to many of these pieces for years and seen their values rise, sometimes significantly.

 That said, let’s have some fun.
-Let’s try to estimate the current value of the 27 watches he shows over the two episodes and see how much Mayer collection is worth.
+Let’s try to estimate the current value of th watches he shows during Talking Watches 2 and see how much Mayer collection is worth.
 Note at the outset that many of John’s pieces are close to one-of-a-kind, and thus hard to value.
 Additionally, they’re likely more valuable just because they were owned by John Mayer.
 I will be conservative in estimating a price range for the watch, but will default to assuming that John owns some superb examples that fall at the high end of the identified price range.
 And when we’re talking million-dollar timepieces, what’s a few hundred thousand between friends?

 Oh by the way: I often tune into Mayer’s IGTV show, Current Mood, and chronicle the watch he’s wearing.
 He’s often wearing one he hasn’t showed off to Hodinkee before.
 For example, the Patek Phillipe 5370 Split Second Chronograph, or the platinum Rolex he has, of which Andy Cohen has a matching one.
 You can also see him with different watches in, for example, this GQ photoshoot.
 Needless to say, John’s got more in the vault to show us.
 Talking Watches 3?